 Learn more about the effects of our social communities on health-related behaviors

 Someone from the West would pair the cow with the chicken.
 It’s about the noun.
 It’s about the category.
 This may seem trivial, but remember that culture permeates every aspect of who we are.
-It’s how we piece the world together.
-It’s how we see ourselves, and it’s how we see each other.
+It’s how we piece the world together, how we see ourselves, and how we see each other.
 It also influences how we develop and shape our identity over time.

-So let’s look at identity development, and in order for that to develop, we need three things to happen.
-First we need some sort of categorization; there needs to be a sorting of some sort.
-We need identification.
-And we need comparison.
-So those three elements, categorization, identification, and comparison.
-Let’s talk about each of those.
+For identity to develop, we need three things to happen.
+First, we need some sort of categorization—there needs to be a sorting of some sort—we need identification, and we need comparison.

 …It’s a natural human inclination to make sense of things, to draw connections, to look for relationships.
 That’s just how we think.

 How do we define categorization?
 Research from Sue Estroff and her social medicine colleagues at the University of North Carolina in Chapel Hill tells us that it’s a natural human inclination to make sense of things, to draw connections, and to look for relationships.
 That’s just how we think.
 Part of the process is, essentially, sorting people and places into categories that either we or our cultures have created.

 This seems deceptively simple, and you think it might be a no-brainer, but reflect on a few examples.
 Let’s say the category “dead or alive.”
 Sounds pretty simple, right?
 Not really.
 What about someone who is in a coma with little to no brain activity?
 Are they dead or are they alive?
 What about the category of male versus female?
 Fairly simple, right?
 Well, again, not really.
 What about intersex children that are born with ambiguous genitalia?
 What about racial categories?
 Now we’re really in trouble.
 Can you look at a person walking down the street and accurately put them in a racial category?